abishek20004/rtlworkshop/README.md

 # rtlworkshop
-RTL Design and Synthesis Workshop
+RTL Design and Synthesis Workshop using sky130 Day-1:Introduction to Verilog Design & Synthesis